Richard H. McBee Jr.

 I am a writer of both fiction and non-fiction!!
-See more at: http://www.rickmcbee.me, http://www.amazon.com/author/rickmcbee
+See more at http://www.rickmcbee.me, http://www.amazon.com/author/rickmcbee

 1. " The Ghosts of 'Ukuthula'" - New on the market as of June 5, 2016.
 An Adventure action novel.
 A thrilling work of African fiction is as true to life as fiction can ever be!
 The transition to Black African majority rule in The Republic of South Africa is being subverted by Russian controlled forces.
-Long dedicated to the total control of the mineral rich southern tip of Africa, Col. Petrov has taken the upper hand.
+Long dedicated to the total control of the mineral-rich southern tip of Africa, Col. Petrov has taken the upper hand.
 He and his minions are on the verge of throwing a democracy into interracial civil war.
 The one organization in a position to stop this descent into chaos is wiped out and its leader, Jacob Nkwe, flees to Namibia.
 Submerging himself in his home culture in 'Ghost' mode, he now must elude his hunters, get his intelligence to higher authorities and make a stand against the forces of evil.
 Armed with nothing more than his brains and information, he sets out to reinsert himself back into the melee.
-Aided by former hunter, Jacques D'anjou and CIA backup agent, the beautiful Sue Ferrell, they forge a blazing path across the Kalahari to confront Petrov in Pretoria as the forces of chaos converge on Chaka the Zulu Day celebrations.
+Aided by the former hunter, Jacques D'anjou and CIA backup agent, the beautiful Sue Ferrell, they forge a blazing path across the Kalahari to confront Petrov in Pretoria as the forces of chaos converge on Chaka the Zulu Day celebrations.

 2. "Beachcomber Seashells of the Caribbean" (2014) This is a nonfiction text and e-book for the shell collector with a yen to take the laptop, tablet on vacation to the beaches from Florida, south, to the steaming coasts of Venezuela or the ABC Islands!
 The pictorial keys will blow you away!

 3. "Rough Enough" (2013) is non-fiction history, following 17 year old Richard Clow through warfare and frontier life to find his true love.
 With his letters home and sections of his diary in the text, the book follows a Civil War enlisted man through 15 years of dramatic life and adventure.
-A boy who wants to "go where it rains bullets!" finds more than he had bargained for in this true life history.
+A boy who wants to "go where it rains bullets!" finds more than he had bargained for in this true-life history.

-4. My original first book, "Kalahari," written in 1995, is a fast moving thriller crossing war torn southern Africa in the 1980's during the liberation of black Africa from white domination.
+4. My original first book, "Kalahari," written in 1995, is a fast-moving thriller crossing war-torn southern Africa in the 1980s during the liberation of black Africa from white domination.
 Now out of print, you can still find used copies or contact me directly for signed copies at bargain prices.

-Up coming in early 2016 are two more works of fiction:
+Upcoming are more works of fiction:

 1. For you Oregon Fans: "Grandma's Kitchen, Grandpa's Tales"